tsuyama1990/ac-cdd/dev_documents/ALL_SPEC.md

 2. Run the Coder Session (Implementation).
 3.  **Run Tests**: Executes in the secure E2B Sandbox.
 4.  **UAT Evaluation**: QA Analyst checks results.
-5.  **Strict Auditing**: Aider runs in the sandbox to audit code.
+5.  **Strict Auditing**: LLMReviewer runs to strictly audit the code.
-6.  **Fixing**: If needed, Aider fixes code in the sandbox and syncs changes back to your local machine.
+6.  **Fixing**: If needed, Jules resumes the session to fix code and updates the PR.
 7. Commit if successful.

 ## Development (of this tool)